Sam-Max/rcmltb/README.md

-# An rclone telegram bot for transfer to and from many clouds
+# An Rclone Telegram bot to transfer to and from many clouds!!

     - Mirror from Telegram to cloud.
     - Leech files and folders from cloud to Telegram.
-    - Copy from cloud to cloud.
+    - Copy from one cloud to another.
-    - Renaming of files.
+    - Renaming of Telegram files.
     - Progress bar when downloading and uploading.

 ## Commands for bot(set through @BotFather)